andycaine/static-assets-deployment/README.md

 # site-assets-deployment

-Static Assets Deployment.
 A custom CloudFormation resource that deploys static web assets to an S3 bucket.

 ## Description